 It's that time of the year.
 Flowers are blooming, temperatures are rising, and college basketball is in full swing.
 Thankfully, ESPN has updated its Bracket Bound app to bring fans up-to-date with the latest scores, conference standings, and forecasts for the 75th NCAA Tournament.
 As before, you can quickly access game results, schedules, player and team stats, video clips, and team-related discussions on Twitter.
 With this release, ESPN has also added a customizable list of shortcuts in the navigation menu for your favorite teams.
-But you will have to be signed into your Facebook or ESPN accounts to configure those selections.

 Manufacturers are sticking Bluetooth into everything these days: washers, dryers, ovens, cars... even a basketball.
 Thanks to a company called 94Fifty, the smart basketball of the future is a thing that you'll actually be able to buy fairly soon.

 The ball features internal sensors that monitor everything from your dribble strength, backspin, shot arc and speed, consistency, and how long you hold the ball with one hand while dribbling.
 It then sends all this info back to your Bluetooth-connected smartphone with the 94Fifty app, so you can see the results.
-This, of course, will help you see areas where you need to improve as a player of the game.

 Good news, basketball fans.
 Google has been gradually upgrading the Now service to include a wider range of sports teams, and today Division I NCAA basketball teams from all over the US can be manually added to your personal Now results.
 Go into the Google Now settings page, tap "Sports," and search for your favorite school.
 Only basketball is supported at the moment - here's hoping that football teams are added before the season starts.